 Nominating and Corporate Governance

-(Supersedes the Charter of the Nominating Committee of the Board of Directors adopted on January 31, 2011 and the Charter of the Corporate Governance Committee of the Board of Directors adopted on January 31, 2011)
+(Supersedes the Charter of the Nominating and Corporate Governance Committee of the Board of Directors adopted on January 29, 2016)

-The purposes of the Nominating and Corporate Governance Committee (the "Committee") of the Board of Directors (the "Board") of Trimble Inc. (the "Company") shall be to recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board; to advise the Board with respect to the Board composition, procedures and committees; to develop and recommend to the Board a set of corporate governance principles applicable to the Company; and to oversee the implementation of these principles.
+The purposes of the Nominating and Corporate Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Trimble Inc. (the “Company”) shall be to recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board; to advise the Board with respect to the Board composition, procedures and committees; to provide oversight with respect to the Company’s strategies, programs, initiatives and policies for environmental, social, governance and sustainability (“ESG”) matters; to oversee the evaluation of the Board and management; to develop and recommend to the Board a set of corporate governance principles applicable to the Company; and to oversee the implementation of these principles.

 The Committee shall be comprised of three or more directors, who qualify as independent directors (“Independent Directors”) under the listing standards of the Nasdaq Stock Market (“NASDAQ”) and shall satisfy any other necessary standards of independence under the US federal securities and tax laws.